roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-12 ****** bysadkins116© Alex's mind was broken.
+Alex's mind was broken.
 He no longer resisted the commands.
 He relished seeing cocks and prayed that he would never see another woman.
 The visor once again opened and in front of his eyes were a dozen erect cocks.
 Without any stimulus from the contraption he climaxed, spewing what little come remaining in his abused nuts onto his stomach.

  Just before he passed out again, he heard a loud bang.